 Seek medical attention right away.
 If you do not receive medical treatment, you run the risk of having your injury become much more serious by being left untreated.
 You also may lose credibility for your personal injury claim.

 Once you have received adequate medical care, contact an experienced personal injury attorney to determine the next step for your case.
 He or she will examine your case and determine the party responsible for your injury.
-This party may be another driver, the government entity in charge of maintaining the stretch of road where your injury occurred, your motorcycle’s manufacturer if your injury was caused by a faulty part
+This party may be another driver, the government entity in charge of maintaining the stretch of road where your injury occurred, or your motorcycle’s manufacturer if your injury was caused by a faulty part.

 Appleton Personal Injury Attorneys

-If you have suffered from, an injury resulting from a motorcycle accident, contact Herrling Clark Law Firm, Ltd. at 920-739-7366 to speak with one of our team's experienced Appleton personal injury attorneys about your case and your legal options.
+If you have suffered from an injury resulting from a motorcycle accident, contact Herrling Clark Law Firm, Ltd. at 920-739-7366 to speak with one of our team’s experienced Appleton personal injury attorneys about your case and your legal options.
 Since 2004, Herrling Clark Law Firm, Ltd. has been voted the best law firm in the Fox River Valley.
-Contact us today to experience the high quality, compassionate service we provide to each and every one of our clients.
+Contact us today to experience the high-quality, compassionate service we provide to each and every one of our clients.